tokoth/Bike-mapping/README.md

 <a name="About"></a>
 ### About
-A  project looking into exploring, processing, cleaning, and visualizing huge open datasets, by exploring NYC Bike Share Data
+A  project looking into processing, cleaning, and visualizing huge open datasets, by exploring NYC Bike Share Data

 ![Image](https://drive.google.com/uc?export=view&id=12RrVqvfGr7JIgHuept4swzHCWKOchnHF)